Denmark Diet: The Good, The Bad And The Ugly

-The supporters of the diet claim that it allows to lose 10-20 pounds and even more.
-However, when you cut your calorie intake that much, you will definitely lose weight, as well as face a number of negative side effects like fatigue, nausea, constipation and diarrhea.
+The supporters of the diet claim that it should allow to lose 10-20 pounds and even more.
+However, when you cut your energy intake that much, you would most likely lose weight, as well as face a number of negative side effects like fatigue, nausea, constipation and diarrhea.

 Is the Denmark diet safe?

 This 13-day eating plan is what people infamously call a crash diet.
 It has way too many major restrictions.
-One that particularly stands out is an extremely low calorie intake that no one in their right mind should deem sustainable.
-That’s why following this diet for an extended space of time equals to flirting with serious danger.
+One that particularly stands out is an extremely low energy intake that no one hoping for long term improvements should deem sustainable.
+That’s why following this diet for an extended space of time equals to flirting with unhealthy eating habits.

-First, a low calorie intake – 1,200 calories for women and 1,800 calories for men – will cause malnutrition (6).
+First, a low energy intake – 1,200 calories for women and 1,800 calories for men – could cause malnutrition (6).
 Moreover, strict diets which promise rapid results because of a significant calorie restriction, won’t bring long-term results.
 Most dieters tend to regain the weight they lost once they go back to their previous eating patterns.

 It is common knowledge, that your body needs energy literally for everything.
 It includes digestion, breathing, pumping blood, and living in general.
 You extract this energy from the food you consume.
-When your calorie intake is too low, your body slows down your metabolism and starts breaking down muscle to get the energy called glycogen.
+When your calorie intake is too low, your body slows down your metabolism and starts breaking down muscle to get the energy; this process is called glycogen.
 Because of all these processes, you might face digestive issues.

 People who like to play with fire and experiment with crash diets also tend to experience mental sluggishness.
 It happens because of glucose deficiency, which is necessary for the proper functioning of your brain.
 Moreover, rapid weight loss resulting from such diets may cause gallstones and abdominal pain.